gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-design/eleventy-design.md

 [Check out the example!](https://github.com/gabbersepp/dev.to-posts/tree/master/blog-posts/private-page/eleventy-design/project)

 ## Using variables to set page title
 Of course you want a unique page title on every page.
-This can also be done using the frontmatter of the pages.
+This can be done using the frontmatter of the pages.
 First you insert the title tag into the `base.njk`:

 ```html
     <head>